On a local-global principle for quadratic twists of abelian varieties: Variants of Rajan's theorem

-We will typically apply Theorem \ref{theorem: serre} to the case that~$\varrho$ is the $\ell$-adic representation of an abelian variety~$A$ of dimension $\leq 3$ and~$F$ is its endomorphism field~$K$.
-Note that if $\dim(A)\leq 3$, then the Zariski closure of $\varrho(G_K)$ is connected (see \cite[Prop.
+We will typically apply Theorem~\ref{theorem: serre} when~$\varrho$ and $\varrho'$ are $\varrho_{A,\ell}$ and $\varrho_{A',\ell}$, and $A$ has dimension $\leq 3$ and all endomorphisms defined over~$k$ (in this situation, the Zariski closure of $\varrho(G_k)$ is connected; see \cite[Prop.
 2.17]{FKRS12}).
-The following is the most basic example of an application.
+The following is the most basic application.